-Influenced by folk and psychedelic movements of the 60’s and 70’s, 80’s alternative/new wave, hip hop, indie, avant-garde and various electronic genres, Sugar Nap’s music is defined by experimental, dreamy, and multicolored sonic textures, accompanied by whimsical and esoteric lyricism including both traditional and experimental instrumentation that administer an immersive, caramelly listening experience.
+Influenced by folk and psychedelic movements of the 60’s and 70’s, 80’s and 90's alternative rock, hip hop, indie, avant-garde and various electronic genres, Sugar Nap’s music is defined by experimental, dreamy, and multicolored sonic textures, accompanied by whimsical and esoteric lyricism including both traditional and experimental instrumentation that administer an immersive, caramelly listening experience.

 Caleb Kallander & Sugar Nap

-Northwest-based singer/songwriter/producer, Caleb Kallander has adopted a varied assortment of musical instruments and consumes an eclectic mix of music, allowing him to experiment with a consistent flow of new ideas and sounds.
-With mostly a focus on folk, indie, electronic and progressive music, Caleb has been playing professionally for eight years in a variety of bands and solo settings showcasing his original music, covers, voice, and multi-genre guitar playing.
+Pacific Northwest-based singer/songwriter/producer Caleb Kallander has adopted a varied assortment of musical instruments and consumes an eclectic mix of music, allowing him to experiment with a consistent flow of new ideas and sounds.
+With mostly a focus on electronic, folk, rock, and progressive music, Caleb has been playing professionally for ten years in a variety of bands and solo settings showcasing his original music, covers, voice, and multi-genre guitar playing.
 He records and produces most of his music in his home studio in Des Moines, WA.

-The first Sugar Nap EP is scheduled for release early 2021, followed by singles from the EP, Going Nowhere, Stay, and Harms released in 2020.
+The first Sugar Nap EP is scheduled for release October 8th, 2021, followed by singles from the EP, Going Nowhere, Stay, and Slow Motion released in 2020 and 2021.

-Inspired by music recorded as much as 40 years before he was born, Caleb recalls the exact moment his musical world was turned upside down:
+Inspired by music recorded as much as 40 years before he was born, Caleb remembers the exact moment his musical world was turned upside down:

-“At a young age, Caleb remembers, my Dad called me into his office.
+“At a young age", Caleb recalls, "my Dad called me into his office.
 He had me turn off the lights, sit on his lap at his office desk, and he played me Pink Floyd’s Dark Side Of The Moon in its entirety through his high fidelity desktop monitors.
 I was mesmerized.
-My first “real” concert was Roger Waters from Pink Floyd with Dad in 2010, performing The Wall at the Tacoma Dome.
-I’ll never forget the plane flying over our heads, crashing into the wall, and feeling the heat on our faces from our seats.”
+My first 'real' concert was with Dad at Roger Waters from Pink Floyd in 2010, performing The Wall at the Tacoma Dome.
+I’ll never forget the suspended plane flying over our heads, crashing into the wall, and feeling the explosive heat on our faces from our seats.”

-To this day, Pink Floyd is still likely the band that inspires Caleb the most, from their writing and skillful musicianship, engineering, and their legendary live shows.
-Caleb considers the production of a live show critical to engaging your audience, whether that involves thousands of dollars of props and effects or a single seat, arms length from the audience.
+Pink Floyd is still likely the band that inspires Caleb the most, from their writing and skillful musicianship, engineering, and their legendary live shows.
+Caleb considers the production of a live show critical to engaging an audience, whether that involves thousands of dollars of props and effects or a single seat and spot light, arms length from the audience.

 It wasn’t just Pink Floyd that enriched the Kallander home.
-“Growing up I was surrounded by a lot of 60s and 70s folk and rock, including Carole King, James Taylor, Crosby Stills Nash, and Young, The Beatles, Steely Dan, Eagles, Jackson Browne, Bob Dylan, Neil Young, and The Allman Brothers Band.
-My whole family played music, and our love of the melodies of those folk-pop artists and bands, along with our church music background, created great family jam sessions with big three or four-part harmonies.
+“Growing up I was surrounded by a lot of 60s and 70s folk and rock, including Carole King, James Taylor, Crosby Stills Nash, and Young, The Beatles, Steely Dan, Eagles, Jackson Browne, Bob Dylan, Neil Young, The Allman Brothers Band and many more.
+My whole family played music, and our love for the melodies of those folk-pop artists and bands, along with our church music background, created great family jam sessions with big three or four-part harmonies.
 We would sit around the grand piano in the living room, usually mom, dad, my brother or sister playing, while whoever wasn't on piano was either singing or playing guitar, and we would play for hours and hours,” Caleb recalls with a smile.

-Over the years, he’s added more artists that influence the direction of his music, besides Pink Floyd, James Taylor, and other early artists he grew up listening to.
-Some include Tame Impala, Bon Iver, Shlohmo, James Blake, Alice In Chains, Joy Division, Glass Animals, Dream Theater, Frank Ocean, Jim Croce, Pearl Jam, and The Doors.
+Over the years, more artists emerged and were discovered that influence the direction of his music besides Pink Floyd, James Taylor, and other early artists he grew up listening to.
+Some include Tame Impala, Bon Iver, Shlohmo, James Blake, Alice In Chains, Joy Division, Glass Animals, Dream Theater, Frank Ocean, Jim Croce, Pearl Jam, Radiohead, The Cure, and The Doors.

-He has also challenged himself to climb to the summit of Mount Rainier and succeeded, he renovated a 60’s camper he travels in, he loves to scuba dive, surf and take his motorcycle on the open road, always with a film camera by his side, capturing the world around him while influencing the music he creates.
-He recalls something said by another inspiration of his, Christopher McCandless (also known as Alexander Supertramp), "So many people live within unhappy circumstances and yet will not take the initiative to change their situation because they are conditioned to a life of security, conformity, and conservatism, all of which may appear to give one peace of mind, but in reality nothing is more dangerous to the adventurous spirit within a man than a secure future.
+He also challenged himself to climb to the summit of Mount Rainier and succeeded, he renovated a 60’s camper he travels in, he loves to scuba dive recreationally besides commercially, surfs and frequently rides his motorcycle, and shoots film photography, capturing the world around him while influencing the music he creates.
+He recites from memory something said by another inspiration of his, Christopher McCandless (also known as Alexander Supertramp), "So many people live within unhappy circumstances and yet will not take the initiative to change their situation because they are conditioned to a life of security, conformity, and conservatism, all of which may appear to give one peace of mind, but in reality nothing is more dangerous to the adventurous spirit within a man than a secure future.
 The very basic core of a man’s living spirit is his passion for adventure.
 The joy of life comes from our encounters with new experiences, and hence there is no greater joy than to have an endlessly changing horizon, for each day to have a new and different sun."

-Caleb is ecstatic about releasing the first Sugar Nap album, saying, “ It captures me as an artist today.
-It’s adventurous, a bit psychedelic, and lyrically both mindful and assertive.
-I've been using a lot of alternative percussion alongside traditional instruments and other textures I’ve recorded myself; weaving guitars, synths, old organs and experimental sound engineering together with my lyrics and voice to create an immersive, cinematic experience for whoever dives into these songs.”
+Caleb is ecstatic about releasing the first Sugar Nap album sometime in 2022, saying, “ It captures me as an artist today.
+It’s adventurous for me, a bit psychedelic, and lyrically philosophical and reflective.
+There are themes of love, loss, regret, growth, nostalgia.
+I've been using a lot of alternative percussion alongside traditional instruments and other textures I’ve recorded myself; weaving guitars, synths, drum machines, old organs and experimental sound engineering techniques together with my lyrics and voice to try to create this immersive, cinematic experience.”